-High School band and choir students from North Dakota, Montana, Minnesota, and South Dakota audition for acceptance into the annual Honor Band.
+High School band and choir students grades 8-12 from North Dakota, Montana, Minnesota, and South Dakota audition for acceptance into the annual Honor Band.

 Interested students may send in recorded auditions in CD or MP3 format.
 Email submissions are encouraged.
-Please direct any questions about the festival to Dr. Nick Meyers at email@example.com or 701-845-7374.
+Please direct any questions about the festival to Mr. Jerrold Heide at firstname.lastname@example.org or 701-845-7375.

-Live auditions for the 2017 Ployhar Honor Festival will be conducted during September 2017 at a limited number of sites.
-If you are interested in having your students audition live at your school, please contact Dr. Meyers.
+Live auditions for the 2018 Ployhar Honor Festival will be conducted during August and September 2018 at a limited number of sites.
+If you are interested in having your students audition live at your school, please contact Mr. Heide.

 Please encourage all of your students to audition for this unique opportunity.

 High School seniors attending the Ployhar Honor Festival may choose to audition for music scholarships to attend Valley City State University.
 Renewable scholarships are available for music majors, and service awards are available for minors who play select instruments.
 Click here for more scholarship audition requirements and information.
-Any further questions may be directed to Dr. Meyers.
+Any further questions may be directed to Mr. Heide.

 A number of hotels and bed and breakfast establishments are available in and near Valley City.
 Here is a list of addresses for each.
 Following the list are directions for arriving at the VCSU campus from Interstate 94.
 These are all approximately the same distance from campus.